 What we like: Premium materials and cheaper than the Down Sweater above.

 There’s no shortage of down vests, but the Cotopaxi Fuego stands out to us for a few reasons.
 First is value: For $185 (a considerable $44 less than our top-ranked Down Sweater Vest), you get a really nice piece with premium 800-fill down and a water-resistant 20-denier shell.
 Second, it toes the line between our casual and performance categories better than most, balancing Cotopaxi’s trademark retro styling with a functional feature set that includes great storage (two zippered handwarmer pockets and two interior pockets) and a drawcord at the hem.
-Clocking in at just 8 ounces and stuffing into its own pocket, it’s even lighter than the Down Sweater (8.9 oz.) and a worthy choice for hikers, skiers, and climbers alike.
+It even stuffs into its own pocket.

 It’s worth noting that Cotopaxi is one of just a few outdoor brands (including Stio, REI, and Ibex) that is climate neutral-certified, meaning that they continuously measure their footprint and work to offset (and then reduce) those emissions.
 This won’t be a selling point for everyone, but it’s become an increasingly important consideration for many consumers in recent years.
-We rank the Down Sweater higher for its more subdued and streamlined styling—the Cotopaxi’s vibrant stripes can be a bit polarizing—but this is largely a matter of personal preference.
+We rank the Down Sweater higher for its lower weight (by around 5 oz.) and more subdued and streamlined styling, but the latter is largely a matter of personal preference.
 In the end, Cotopaxi has a ways to go in matching Patagonia’s long-standing reputation for quality and fit, but their Fuego is a well-priced Down Sweater alternative.
 For a cheaper synthetic option from Cotopaxi with similar styling, check out their Teca Calido Insulated Vest.

 See the Men's Cotopaxi Fuego Vest See the Women's Cotopaxi Fuego Vest